Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 If you see a notification that your DKIM entry “missing or incorrect DNS records on your domain”, you may check that you entered the data correctly at Porkbun.

-Also, make sure you carefully follow the steps within these instructions at Part 3, step 5 about [DKIM entries](#warning-about-dkim-entries-and-porkbun).
+Also, make sure you carefully follow the steps within these instructions at Part 3, Step 19 about [DKIM entries](#warning-about-dkim-entries-and-porkbun).

 If you’ve cleared up any problems, just refresh this page at Scaleway and the red dot should turn into a green dot.